-Webster University undergraduates may choose to spend a term or more studying abroad at one of the international campuses, normally without interrupting their progress toward an undergraduate degree at Webster.
+Webster University undergraduates may spend a term or more studying abroad at one of Webster University's international campuses, normally without interrupting their progress toward an undergraduate degree at Webster.
 Students interested in more than one international study experience are encouraged to study for two or more terms at a combination of the international campuses.

-All Webster University students enrolled at a United States campus must contact the Office of Study Abroad for study abroad admission information.
+All Webster University students enrolled at a United States campus must contact the Office of Study Abroad in St. Louis for study abroad admission information.
 No Webster student may participate in a Webster University program that involves studying at an international location without approval from the Office of Study Abroad.

-- initiated Webster University enrollment at a campus in the United States.
+- be enrolled at a Webster University campus in the United States.

-- prepared to register for at least 6 credit hours per eight week term (at least 12 credit hours per full semester term) at the international location, maintaining full-time status.
+- be prepared to register for at least 6 credit hours per eight-week term (at least 12 credit hours per full semester term) at the international location, maintaining full-time status.

-- good financial standing being current in all accounts with the Business Office.
+- have good financial standing and be current in all accounts with the Business Office.

-- compliant with Webster University 's student conduct policy.
+- be compliant with Webster University 's student conduct policy.

-- proficient in English; if an English as a Second Language student, be officially released from ESL at the time of international travel and completed at least one semester after release.
+- be proficient in English; if an English as a Second Language student, be officially released from ESL at the time of international travel and have completed at least one semester after release.